SUGAR – pre workout meal/breakfast – Part II

 Why and how?

 Because most of them are consuming it with their regular breakfast.
 When we do that…all we end up doing is perhaps adding calories to our breakfast.
 We do not treat it as food.
 We consider as a drink and it can be fatal (calorie wise) in a meal.
 Remember, extra stored as fat, and most items in a fruit are extra if you are having it with a meal.
+Unless the fruit is high on fiber; it just shoots up blood glucose which is not bad if its the cause of high blood glucose.
+If the blood glucose is already high (from a meal) and you consume fruits on top then insulin will put it straight into fat stores as fat.

 Whereas, on the contrary, if consumed as a standalone meal (just like sugarcane juice), not only this could have several health benefits; but it also becomes a wholesome breakast/pre-workout/snack.